Why Craving Change®?

 Online training and turnkey resources.

-Craving Change provides innovative, proven strategies that you can immediately incorporate into your professional practice.
-You can use the Craving Change program for individual consultations and group sessions.
+Craving Change provides innovative, theory-driven strategies that you can immediately incorporate into your professional practice.
+Your complete materials arrive with a password to log in to the online training.
+You can use the Craving Change program for individual consultations or group sessions, and you may use all 8 hours of facilitated material, or only a portion of it, as you see fit based on your role and client goals.
 The program can also be applied in interdisciplinary settings to manage chronic health conditions, such as diabetes, obesity and cardiovascular disease.
-The Craving Change curriculum is complementary to non-diet, mindful and intuitive eating methodologies.

 The content of the program is organized into four key components:

-- Understand why it’s hard to change their eating
+- Understand why it’s hard to change eating behaviours

 - Learn to respond to their triggers differently